 GCOS requirements have been recently publicly reviewed.
-Several additions and changes have been submitted and are currently under evaluation.
-Three new ECV 'gridded' products have been proposed as the above is tailored to in situ observations.
+Several additions and changes have been submitted.
+Three new ECV 'gridded' products had been proposed as the above is tailored to in situ observations.
 Those are: ground temperature, thaw depth and permafrost extent.
 In addition, the IPA working group recommendations for "Rock glaciers inventories and kinematics" has proposed to GCOS as a new product for the ECV permafrost.
+Only requests for rock glaciers have been recognized.
+However, Permafrost extent is mentioned several times in the GCOS strategy document [AD-5] as needed, but no requirements are provided in [AD-6].